 Actionable Tip: Create a list of influencers and experts in your field and start reaching out before launching.
 Endeavor to become a friend first, because only then will they feel compelled to spread the word about your blog.
 Be polite though, the world owes you nothing.

 Take Advantage of Your Existing Network

 Your friends, family, and peers are always willing to help you out, but first, you have to ask politely.
-If you believe in your brand new blog, they will be delighted to share the blog for you.
+If you believe in your brand new blog, they will be delighted to share the blog with you.
 Send out invites to existing/previous clients, workmates, partners – anybody you can think of.

 Actionable Tip: Don’t be afraid; don’t be shy – send out those emails to your family and friends asking for their support.
-You’ll be amazed how helpful people want to be.
+You’ll be amazed at how helpful people want to be.

 Establish a Social Media Presence